Streaked gurnard: Distribution and habitat

 The streaked gurnard is found in the eastern Atlantic Ocean from southern Norway and Scotland to the Cape of Good Hope and round coast of South Africa into the southwestern Indian Ocean as far north as Mozambique.
 It is also found around the Macaronesian Islands and the islands in the Gulf of Guinea.
 It is found in the Mediterranean Sea but is absent from the Black Sea.
-This is a emersal species of rocky and sandy substrates and sand, found in shallow coastal water to waters as deep as 150 m.
+This is a demersal species of rocky and sandy substrates and sand, found in shallow coastal water to waters as deep as 150 m.

 Biology

 Streaked gurnards may form schools when they are near the surface.
 Their diet is made up of small crustaceans.
 In European population spawning occurs in midsummer, running from June to August.

 Fisheries

 The streaked gurnard is frequently caught in trawls but only the largest specimens are retained.
 It is regularly appears in fish markets in the western Mediterranean, Adriatic and Cyprus, infrequently elsewhere.
 The catch is marketed fresh or chilled.